 estrogen receptors within the brain.
 When estrogen acts in the brain it

-facilitate the transmission of nerve signals.
-It would therefore seem
+transmission of nerve signals.
+It

-combination therapy in protecting postmenopausal women from heart
+estrogen-progesterone combination therapy in protecting postmenopausal

-colorectal cancer and fewer fractures).
+risks of colorectal cancer and fewer fractures).

-have symptoms of dementia compared to those women not taking hormones.
+symptoms of dementia compared to those women not taking hormones.

 The study also found that combination therapy did not protect against